prisma/prisma1/examples/permissions/README.md

 This example demonstrates how to configure **permission rules** for your application, in combination with an email-password based authentication workflow.
 It contains the service definition for a simple "Instagram"-app where users can share posts with their friends.

+> The focus of this example is explaining how the Graphcool permission system works.
+If you're looking for a dedicated authentication example, check out the [auth](../auth) directory.

 This is the data model for the application (defined in [`types.graphql`](./types.graphql)):

 ```graphql